banala-shweta/ReadAndWriteUsingImportCSV/README.md

 ## Expected Output
 An output file named "output.csv" is generated once the process is completed.

-Also file named "error.csv" is generated if any erros are available.
+Also file named "error.csv" is generated if any errors are available.

 ## Authors
 Shweta Banala